erinl1/swift-ios/README.md

 # swift-ios
-beginning code for swift language
+beginning code for swift language and ios use.